In Exercises 29 and 30, find the slope of the curve at the given ... | Channels for Pearson+

 Implicit Differentiation

-Implicit differentiation is a technique used to find the derivative of a function when it is not explicitly solved for one variable in terms of another.
-In this problem, the equation (x² + y²)² = (x – y)² involves both x and y, requiring implicit differentiation to find dy/dx, the slope of the curve at given points.
+Implicit differentiation is a technique used to find the derivative of functions that are not explicitly solved for one variable in terms of another.
+In equations like y² + x² = y⁴ – 2x, where y is not isolated, implicit differentiation allows us to differentiate both sides with respect to x, treating y as a function of x, and applying the chain rule where necessary.

 Recommended video: